Contrast-Security-OSS/docs/content/installation/java/policy/IntroAdvancedRules.md

 #### Custom elements

-If a custom element - rule, source method, or tag list - shares the same `id` attribute as an existing element, the custom element  replaces the existing element.
+If a custom element - a rule, source method or tag list - shares the same `id` attribute as an existing element, the custom element  replaces the existing element.

 > **Example:** If the default rules contains a source method with `id="source1"` and an overriding file contains a source method also with `id="source1"`, then the Contrast agent uses the overriding file's source method at runtime.